seezee/WP-FOFT-Loader/readme.md

 **Example**: for the bold weight italic style of Times New Roman, rename the files to timenewroman-boldItalic-webfont.woff and timesnewroman-boldItalic-webfont.woff2.
 For small caps style families, append SC (case-sensitive) to the family name, e.g., playfairdisplaySC-bold-webfont.woff.

-Allowed weights and styles and their CSS mappings are:
+Allowed weights and styles and their <abbr title="Cascading Style Sheets">CSS</abbr> mappings are:

 thin | hairline (maps to 100)
 extraLight | ultraLight (maps to 200)